Best Things to Do in Cape Town in 7 Days

 To read more about my photography gear, click HERE.

 The beach in Camps Bay is one of my favorite beaches in Cape Town.
-Known for its white sand, palm trees, and blue water, Camps Bay Beach is a great place to spend a relaxed day at the beach.
+Known for its incredibly white sand and blue water, Camps Bay Beach is a great place to spend a relaxed day at the beach.
 We went there twice because I loved the beach and the surrounding area so much.

 Camps Bay Beach and the Twelve Apostles